 Conceptually, some similar elements are in place.
-From mid-2011, silver has experienced a lengthy, corrosive decline.
-In December 2017, after bitcoin topped near $20,000, it (like silver) established a series of lower lows and lower highs under a flood of negative press - classic behavior during an entrenched bear phase.
+Since mid-2011, silver has experienced a lengthy, corrosive decline.
+In December 2017, after Bitcoin topped nearly $20,000, it (like silver) established a series of lower lows and lower highs under a flood of negative press - classic behavior during an entrenched bear phase.

-No one has predicted that silver will go to zero like they have for bitcoin (because silver literally cannot), but a chorus of worn-out bulls and perma-bears still opine that the metal is either destined to flat-line forever or have any rally capped by "da boyz" on Wall Street or the Federal Reserve.
+No one has predicted that silver will go to zero as they have for Bitcoin (because silver literally cannot), but a chorus of worn-out bulls and perma-bears still opine that the metal is either destined to flat-line forever or have any rally capped by "da boyz" on Wall Street or the Federal Reserve.

 More to the point, don't forget the twin cautionary points long espoused by David Morgan:

-- First, that the market is ultimately more powerful than any opposition arrayed against it.
+- First, the market is ultimately more powerful than any opposition arrayed against it.

 - And Second, that as much as 90% of the total move in a bull run takes place during the last 10% of the time involved.